samselikoff/talks/4-apr2014-using-d3-backbone-angular-ember/script.md

   - Collaboration (share Ember components, Angular directives, etc.)
   - and more

+We want to take the lessons we're learnign from the frameworks, and not miss out on them in our D3 code.

 Admittedly this is a young game.
 Patterns around both D3 and more generally large Javascript applications are still emerging.
 But we have learned some things about developing web applications in recent years, and it's important that we incorporate these lessons into our D3 code as well.

 Now, there are a lot of frameworks out there, but we're going to focus on three: Backbone, Angular and Ember.
 We do this both because of their popularity, and because the goals of the three frameworks are different enough that we'll be able to illustrate how to use D3 in different contexts.